 Reports are submitted either to your Alberta Transportation Regional Office or online through the Municipal Grants Management Application system.
+The municipalities shall advise their respective Regional Office of any online submissions made through the Municipal Grants Management Application system.

 Reports are due upon project completion.
 Project completion reports should outline the return on investment in the project, including information about the impact of the investment on regional economic growth, job creation, improved safety and access, increased functionality of the facility, and other quantifiable benefits.